JoshBirnbaum/distributed-methodology/Retrospectives.md

    everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.

-1. *Check-in*: Let everyone know the order in which they will be invited to speak.
-   In that order, each person briefly shares how they think the sprint went.
+1. *Check-in*: Each person briefly shares how they think the sprint went.

    Note that this is not time for consensus-building: it is fine to quietly disagree.
 You may ask clarifying questions.
 A good way to approach this